 Attorney Prosper Shaked is here to represent you in your time of need.
 Prosper Shaked has fought for injury victims and their family members for years, and would be proud to fight for you and your loved ones.
-The Law Offices of Prosper Shaked can provide you with aggressive legal representation against negligent medical practitioners and pharmaceutical companies that do not adequately test or design their products.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+Prosper Shaked Accident Injury Attorneys PA can provide you with aggressive legal representation against negligent medical practitioners and pharmaceutical companies that do not adequately test or design their products.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.
 Someone is available to speak with you 24 hours a day.

 What is an Inferior Vena Cava Filter?

 An inferior vena cava filter, or IVC filter, is a medical device that is utilized to prevent blood clots from traveling to the lungs from other areas of the body, usually the legs.
 Blood clots form when your blood thickens and begins to clump together.
 An IVC filter is surgically implanted into the inferior vena cava, a large vein in the middle of your body that carries deoxygenated blood from the lower half of your body into the heart.